Accessibility Tools

 Wychavon electoral ward boundary review

-The Local Government Boundary Commission for England (LGBCE) has carried out a review of Wychavon's electoral arrangements.
+The Local Government Boundary Commission for England (LGBCE) recently carried out a review of Wychavon's electoral arrangements.

 These arrangements were used for the first time at the Wychavon District Council election on Thursday, 4 May 2023.